 An Access to Higher Education Diploma is the perfect equivalent to A Levels for those who do not hold the relevant qualifications needed to study midwifery courses.
-UK learners, on our Access to Higher Education Midwifery course, you will cover modules on study skills for university, it’s ideal for those who have been out of education for some time.
+UK learners, on our Access to Higher Education Midwifery course, you will cover modules on study skills for university, which is ideal for those who have been out of education for some time.

-An Access to Higher Education Diploma (Midwifery) is developed by subject experts.
-Providing you with the detailed introduction you need to study a degree in midwifery and progress your journey towards becoming a licensed Midwife.
+An Access to Higher Education Diploma (Midwifery) is developed by subject experts, providing you with the detailed introduction you need to study a degree in midwifery and progress your journey towards becoming a licensed Midwife.

-You will learn the roles of the midwife and study relevant topics like Biology and Physiology.
+You will learn the roles of the Midwife and study relevant topics like Biology and Physiology.
 There are units that cover the social factors impacting health, human nutrition, and the digestive system.
-Another unit in our Access to Higher Education Midwifery course will provide you with an introduction to Psychology.
-All of which will benefit you in your career as a midwife.
+Another unit in our Access to Higher Education Midwifery course will provide you with an introduction to Psychology, all of which will benefit you in your career as a Midwife.

-The diploma can also be studied entirely online.
-Allowing you to work your way towards a degree without having to sacrifice any of your current commitments.
-Or change your already established schedule.
+The Access to midwifery course can also be studied entirely online, allowing you to work your way towards becoming a licensed Midwife without having to sacrifice any of your current commitments, or change your already established schedule.